nchah/freebase-triples/README.md

 ## The Google Knowledge Graph

-Following the deprecation of the Freebase APIs, the new Knowledge Graph Search API (KG API) was released.
+Following the deprecation of the Freebase APIs, the new Knowledge Graph Search API (KG API) was released by Google on December 16, 2015 ([Google+ post](https://plus.google.com/u/0/109936836907132434202/posts/iY8NZGFF6DN)).
 As of April 2016, the new KG API does not support queries written in MQL as it did on Freebase.

-Further code to explore the Knowledge Graph API is in this [repository](https://github.com/nchah/knowledge-graph-api).
+I have some further code to explore the Knowledge Graph API in this repository [knowledge-graph-api](https://github.com/nchah/knowledge-graph-api).

 ## Sources

 Some sources may no longer be available following the deprecation of the Freebase API on June 30, 2015.

+**Announcements**
+Many Freebase and Knowledge Graph related updates are posted on the once active [freebase-discuss](https://groups.google.com/forum/#!forum/freebase-discuss) Google Group and the [Google+](https://plus.google.com/u/0/109936836907132434202/posts) community.

+- Dec 16, 2014 (timeline for Freebase sunsetting announced) https://plus.google.com/u/0/109936836907132434202/posts/bu3z2wVqcQc
+- Mar 26, 2015 (details on Wikidata and new KG API projected) https://plus.google.com/u/0/109936836907132434202/posts/3aYFVNf92A1
+- Sep 28, 2015 (short update on KG API) https://plus.google.com/u/0/109936836907132434202/posts/3aYFVNf92A1
+- Dec 16, 2015 (KG Search API releasted) https://plus.google.com/u/0/109936836907132434202/posts/iY8NZGFF6DN
+- Jan 28, 2016 (KG Search Widget released) https://plus.google.com/u/0/109936836907132434202/posts/MCKpjUpx1H1
+- May 02, 2016 (Freebase.com shutdown) https://groups.google.com/forum/#!topic/freebase-discuss/WEnyO8f7xOQ

 **Freebase**
 - http://www.freebase.com/